gmsakibursabbir/fractal-to-desktop/src/content/posts/mandelbrot-set-basics.md

 ## Resources

-<a href="https://fractalforums.org/">Fractalforums.org</a> and <a href="https://fractalforums.com/">fractalforums.com</a> are great resources to find like-minded people who enjoy Fractals
+[Fractalforums.org](https://fractalforums.org/) and [fractalforums.com](https://fractalforums.com/) are great resources to find like-minded people who enjoy Fractals

-<a href="https://sourceforge.net/projects/xaos/">Xaos</a> is a great piece of software to view Fractals that’s easy to use and has a lot of features.
+[Xaos](https://sourceforge.net/projects/xaos/) is a great piece of software to view Fractals that’s easy to use and has a lot of features.
 Try pressing j and click on the Mandelbrot Set for one of my favorites.

-<a href="https://mathr.co.uk">Mathr.co.uk</a> is also a very good resource.
+[Mathr.co.uk](https://mathr.co.uk) is also a very good resource.
 It’s run by a researcher named Claude Heiland-Allen.
 It has a ridiculous amount of code that’s really good, and it has tons of articles throughout the site that are very helpful.
 I even found drafts of a book he’s writing publicly available on his code repository on his site.
 The only problem is that there’s so much content, it’s hard to find what you’re looking for.

-<a href="https://mrob.com/pub/muency.html">mrob.com/pub/muency</a> is another great site run by Robert Munafo.
+[mrob.com/pub/muency](https://mrob.com/pub/muency.html) is another great site run by Robert Munafo.
 It has a lot of definitions defined in layman’s terms and algorithms described in ways that you can understand if you’re not a researcher.
 It’s very helpful.
 The site is very old, so newer discoveries aren’t on there.